CamilleVuaille/Web_3D/readme.md

 ## BEEZ

-It's the most funniest game on the world , with a little topping ecology on it
+It's the most funniest game on the world , with a little topping of ecology on it

-## GO PLAY BOYS !git
+## GO PLAY BOYS !